MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/mddbootstrap/ne-mddbootstrap-mddbootstrapinitializeoptions.md

 ### -field MddBootstrapInitializeOptions_OnPackageIdentity_NOOP

 Specifies to do nothing (don't error) if the process has package identity (MSIX-packaged and sparse-packaged apps have package identity).
 The default behavior is for the call to error.
-This option allows you to build the same source code into MSIX-packaged and non-MSIX-packaged apps, and the calls to Bootstrapper APIs in the MSIX-packaged binary will simply be a no-op.
+This option allows you to use the same compiled binary as both an MSIX-packaged and non-MSIX packaged app.
+The calls to Bootstrapper APIs in the MSIX-packaged binary will simply be a no-op.

 ## -remarks